midonado/dig333-devlog/README.md

 ### Experiment 6: Very Simple Switching

 #### Outcomes & Takeaways
 - Learned the different types of switches and how they function in a circuit.
 Learned how to connect multiple switches and how they interact with one another.
+- Learned the difference between single throw and double throw switches &rarr; ST: only has two positions (ON-OFF).
+DT: has two positions and a "middle" (ON-OFF-ON)

 ![Images](wk6-img/IMG_5105.jpg)